Scottish Health Survey 2021

 The Scottish Health Survey is an annual survey of around 7,000 people in Scotland.
-It is carried out for the Scottish Government by ScotCen Social Research, the MRC Social and Public Health Sciences Unit at the University of Glasgow and academics from the Universities of Aberdeen and Edinburgh.
+It is carried out for the Scottish Government by ScotCen Social Research supported by the MRC Social and Public Health Sciences Unit at the University of Glasgow, the University of Aberdeen, University of Edinburgh and the University of Cambridge.

 What will taking part involve?

-If you choose to take part by providing contact details, an experienced interviewer from ScotCen Social Research will call you at a time that is convenient for you.
-The interviewer will check that you are still happy to take part and then complete the questionnaire with you on the phone, it should take around 35 minutes.
-We would also like to interview any other adults (aged 16+) who live in your household.
+If you choose to take part by providing contact details, you will receive a survey pack and an experienced interviewer from ScotCen Social Research will call you at a time that is convenient for you.
+The interviewer will check that you are still happy to take part and then complete the questionnaire with you on the phone, it should take around 45 minutes.
+We can interview every adult (aged 16 and over) who lives in your household and if there are any children aged 0-15, we can interview two of them.
+Parents or guardians will answer questions on behalf of children aged under 13.

-There will be questions about your general health, eating habits, physical activity, smoking and drinking.
-There are some questions about diseases of the heart, lungs and chest, and questions to help understand the impact of Covid-19 and the associated restrictions on you and your health.
+There will be questions about your general health and wellbeing, eating habits, physical activity, smoking and drinking.
+There are some questions about diseases of the heart, lungs and chest, and questions to help understand the impact of COVID-19 and the associated restrictions on you and your health.

 The survey also asks you to provide estimates of your height and weight, but only if you are happy to do so.
 Some personal details such as age, sex and employment are also included to help us interpret the information.
 If you do not wish to answer any of the questions, then you do not have to.